 Operas by Weber (Oberon and Le Freyschütz), Bizet (Carmen), Chabrier (L’Etoile), Verdi (Falstaff) and Debussy (Pelléas et Mélisande) have also been performed in new productions in France, Italy and London.

-Most recently the ORR has been focusing again on Berlioz, performing Berlioz’s Symphony Fantastique and Beethoven’s Symphony No. 5 at the BBC Proms 2015, followed by performances at the Edinburgh International Festival and Festival Berlioz of Berlioz’s Lélio and Symphony Fantastique.
-In 2016 they returned to the Proms with Berlioz’s Roméo et Juliette as part of the Shakespeare 400 celebrations.
-More recently the Orchestra toured a programme of Beethoven, Schubert and Brahms with renowned concert pianist Kristian Bezuidenhout.
+Most recently the ORR has been focusing again on Berlioz, performing his Symphony Fantastique and Beethoven’s Symphony No. 5 at the BBC Proms 2015, followed by appearance at the Edinburgh International Festival and Festival Berlioz again featuring Symphony Fantastique alongside Lélio.
+In 2016 the ORR returned to the Proms with Berlioz’s Roméo et Juliette as part of the Shakespeare 400 celebrations, and toured a programme of Beethoven, Schubert and Brahms with renowned concert pianist Kristian Bezuidenhout.

 The Orchestre Révolutionnaire et Romantique is under the patronage of HRH The Prince of Wales.